frazanwer-arch/ng2-select2/README.md

 - [Select2](https://select2.github.io/)

 First option and **preferred one** is to add libraries to your package builder.
-- You can find example of how to add libraries to the Angular CLI in [demo repository](https://github.com/frazanwer-arch/ng2-select2-demo/blob/master/.angular-cli.json#L24-L25).
+- You can find example of how to add libraries to the Angular CLI

 Second option is to include libraries into your html head:

 ```